The Growlers: Allegations of sexual misconduct

 In July 2020, allegations of sexual misconduct surfaced against the band, along with other artists associated with Burger Records and the Southern California surf and garage rock music scene.
 Arrow De Wilde, the lead singer of the L.A. rock band Starcrawler, shared a personal encounter on her Instagram page.
 In her post, Arrow claims she was assaulted by a male stripper hired by The Growlers while they were on tour together in Australia.
 In a statement issued via Instagram on July 31, 2020, Growlers singer Brooks Nielsen took "full responsibility and accountability for the behavior of all Growlers' band members, past and present," and announced that Matt Taylor would temporarily leave the band.
 Additionally, former Growlers touring keyboardist Adam Wolcott Smith admitted to an incident of abuse on his Instagram, while on tour with his band Zen Mother.

+Brooks Nielsen solo career

+In 2022, Brooks Nielsen released a solo album, titled One Match Left, which he toured into the next year.